Kola6/aks-keycloak-task/README.md

 and a static webapp (NGINX) protected by Keycloak.

 All infrastructure is provisioned with Terraform.
-All Kubernetes resource configuration and app deployment is handled with Ansible (as required).
-CI/CD workflows for rollout, configuration, and teardown are implemented using GitHub Actions.
+All Kubernetes resource configuration and app deployment is handled with Ansible (as required) CI/CD workflows for rollout, configuration, and teardown are implemented using GitHub Actions.

 KEYCLOAK-AKS-PROJECT/